-Note: The Navy changed their Tuition Assistance benefits program in 2018 to remove the annual credit hour limit.
-The previous rules capped tuition assistance benefits at a maximum of 16 Semester Hours (24 Quarter Hours or 240 Clock Hours) per Fiscal Year.
+Note: The Navy often adjusts the annual credit hour limit.
+The previous rules had no cap, while others capped tuition assistance benefits at a maximum of 16 Semester Hours (24 Quarter Hours or 240 Clock Hours) per Fiscal Year.

 Sailors Responsible for Costs Above Limits:

 Navy personnel are responsible for any associated costs with their education above the $250 per credit hour limit and/or the $3,000 annual benefit limit.

 Sailors are also responsible for any fees, books, instructional materials, and other associated expenses.